 Before the recent refurbishment, The Georgian Theatre could accommodate 200 people standing and its unpretentious interior provided an intimate setting for live music.
 In recent years some of the familiar names to have played The Georgian Theatre include the likes of The Charlatans, Arctic Monkeys, Mystery Jets, The Kooks, James Blunt, and John Cooper Clarke.

 In 2015, Tees Music Alliance and Stockton-on-Tees Borough Council - with support from the Heritage Lottery Fund - announced major redevelopment plans to see the Grade II listed theatre expanded into adjacent council-owned premises.
-The renovation delivered much needed bar and toilet space, along with a daytime bar and café space - all critical to attracting big named artists to Stockton and securing its future as a music venue.
+The renovation delivered much needed bar and toilet space; increasing capacity to 300 people - critical to attracting big named artists to Stockton and securing its future as a music venue.

-The 'all new' Georgian Theatre will re-opened in March 2017 ready to host the next generation of events in this wonderful building; which provides a series of well laid out, comfortable spces for socialising, working and performing.
+The 'all new' Georgian Theatre re-opened in March 2017 ready to host the next generation of events in this wonderful building; which provides a series of well laid out, comfortable spces for socialising, working and performing.

 News Archive for this story...